mikispag/bitiodine/README.md

-**BitIodine is no longer actively developed and does not work with the recent Bitcoin block chain.
-See [my new Clusterizer](https://github.com/mikispag/rusty-blockparser).**
+**BitIodine is no longer actively developed as an Open Source project and does not work with the recent Bitcoin block chain.
+Please contact @mikispag if you are interested in a production-quality rewritten version of the Clusterizer, as a service.**

 ---